-Will there be a Psychologist at my annual review?
+Will there be a Psychologist at my child's annual review?

 Unfortunately it is often not possible for the Psychologist to attend annual review appointments.
-However, you may be asked to routinely complete questionnaires at your annual review which will help the Psychologist understand how you are doing.
+However, you and your child may be asked to routinely complete questionnaires at the annual review which will help the Psychologist understand how your child is doing.